giannimonaco/DREAMChallenge_Deconvolution/README.md

 * tibble (tested with v3.1.7)

 ## Installation
-The installation time on a should be around 10min in a normal laptop or desktop computer
+The installation time on a should be around 10min in a normal laptop or desktop computer.

 ## Usage